digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/marketplace/plugins/jira.md

 ## Supported Resources and Operations

-ToolJet supports the following Jira resources and operations:
+JumpStart supports the following Jira resources and operations:

 #### Issue